-The Law continues as the great Standard until the end, and it’s purpose is to 1) make people conscious of their sins so that we are prepared to receive the gift of God in Christ and 2) to point us toward the character of God (but only as a shadow, which is an outline of the light that shines on it).
+The Law continues as the great Standard until the end, and it’s purpose is to 1) make people conscious of their sins so that we are prepared to receive the gift of God in Christ and 2) to point us toward the character of God (but only in the sense of a shadow, which is an outline of the light that shines on it).

 “A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another.”
 (John 13:34)

-It isn’t really new, of course, it was the reality to which the Law always pointed.
+It isn’t really new, of course, it was the reality to which the Law pointed all along.
 Paul says:

 “The goal of this command is love, which comes from a pure heart and a good conscience and a sincere faith.”
 (1 Tim.
 1:5)

-The command Paul gave was not the Law, but to refrain from focusing on “myths and endless genealogies” and “controversial speculations”, but it is consistent with the idea of focusing on the end of the Law, which love (and not getting caught up in the minute details of things that are of lesser importance).
+The command Paul gave was not the Law, but to refrain from focusing on “myths and endless genealogies” and “controversial speculations”.
+It is consistent with the idea of focusing on the end of the Law, which is love (and not getting caught up in the minute details of things that are of lesser importance).

 The end of all this is God’s desire to “write” His law on our hearts so that we begin to live our lives being molded by His Spirit in relation to Him, becoming his children, having His spiritual DNA and being conformed to His image.
 Thus, Paul says: